- 1 Chromebook User Guide

 Use the Microsoft Teams web app or Android app to schedule and join meetings.

 Let’s change the wallpaper, screensaver, and more.
 Add some color and give your Chromebook a touch of your personality.
+This is where the Chromebook user guide gets interesting.

 Turn off the blue light on your screen.
 Chrome OS can automatically enable this from sunset to sunrise.